playfulprogramming/playfulprogramming/content/blog/setup-standard-version/index.md

 ### Husky Setup {#husky}

 While you _could_ setup a CI system with something like the `commitlint` command from above, it wouldn't be super effective for making sure you and your team remain vigilant with your commit schema.
-You're actually able to enforce your commit messages directly from your development machine at the time of commit.
+You're _able to enforce your commit messages directly from your development machine_ at the time of commit.
 To do so, we'll hookup git hooks to validate our commit messages before they finalize (and prevent a commit when they don't pass the linting rules).
 While there _are_ ways to do this manually, the easiest (and most sharable) method to do so using `package.json` is by installing a dependency called `husky`.

 ```
 npm install --save-dev husky